Information about SVPRS and the Policy on Sexual Misconduct and Sexual Violence Involving Students.

 Information about making a disclosure of sexual violence.

-For those looking for support and referrals, the policy applies to all Queen’s students regardless of where or when the sexual violence occurred.
+Any Queen's student who has experienced sexual violence, regardless of when or where the violence occurred can make a disclosure and receive support.
 Students who have experienced intimate partner violence can also disclose and receive support.

-You can make an appointment at Student Wellness Services if you wish to make a confidential disclosure.
-Other members of the Queen's community cannot promise the same level of confidentiality as our Health Care Providers.
-All employees can promise discretion, but you should be aware that Queen’s employees are required to notify the SVPR Coordinator about all disclosures made to them.
+If you wish to make a confidential disclosure, you can make an appointment at Student Wellness Services.
+While other members of the Queen's community can promise discretion, they cannot promise the same level of confidentiality as our Health Care Providers.
+Other Queen’s employees are required to notify the SVPR Coordinator about all disclosures made to them.
 Identifying information (student name, email) is not included in the notification unless you have consented.

 Please see sections 6 and 8 of the Policy on Sexual Misconduct and Sexual Violence Involving Students for more information.

-When follow-up is requested by a student, SVPRS Advisors must share limited information with those campus partners who will assist.
-For example, when coordinating accommodations, academic considerations, or referrals to support services.
+When follow-up is requested by a student, SVPRS Advisors may share limited information with select campus partners to coordinate support (for example, when coordinating accommodations, academic considerations, or referrals to support services).
 In this case, you should be advised who the information will be shared with.

 In some circumstances, Queen's must take action in response to the information a student shares.
 For example, when the situation involves a minor or when workplace policy or legislation requires the University to pursue an investigation.

-A student who discloses an experience of sexual violence, regardless of where or when it took place, or the people involved, can access some, all, or none of the supports and services offered.
-With permission, a SVPR team member can work collaboratively with other resources on campus, such as Student Wellness Services.
+A student who discloses an experience of sexual violence, regardless of where or when it took place, or the people involved, can decide what kind of support they need.
+The SVPR team can advise you about what supports and services are available, both on and off-campus.
+You can choose to access some, all or none of the things offered.
+With your permission, a SVPR team member can work collaboratively with other resources on campus, such as Student Wellness Services, to coordinate support.

 The Sexual Misconduct and Sexual Violence Policy requires all employees (except health care providers) who hear a disclosure from a student to notify the SVPRC of the disclosure.
 The disclosing student's name and email address are only shared if there is consent.
 If your name and contact information has been shared a member of the SVPR team will contact you to offer to meet, answer questions and offer a variety of supports and services.

-“Immediate measures” are restrictions imposed on a student respondent following a disclosure relating to:
+“Immediate measures” are restrictions imposed on a student respondent (person named in the disclosure/complaint).
+Immediate measures can include restrictions on:

-• communications with another member of the community, and
+• communications with another member of the community, (e.g., no communication, direct or indirect, with the person who made the disclosure),

-Supports and services are available for any student experiencing intimate partner violence.
+Supports and services are available for any student who has or is currently experiencing intimate partner violence.
 Even if there is no sexual violence taking place, you can contact the SVPR Coordinator.

 How much information you choose to share about your experience is up to you.
 If you are disclosing an incident of sexual or intimate partner violence to a member of the SVPR team, we only need to know enough about what happened to be able to offer the appropriate support and resources.